fungaegis/pytest-failed-screenshot/README.rst

 For UI automation test cases using selenium and appium, screenshots are saved when they fail, and are attached to the report when allure is used

+Support helium, the webdriver process cannot be killed within a use case

 install
 =======